SylphAI-Inc/AdalFlow/docs/source/tutorials/generator.rst

     </User>
     You:

-The output of the call is:
+The above printout is:

 .. code-block::

     <class 'dict'>
     {'explaination': 'LLM stands for Large Language Model, which are deep learning models trained on enormous amounts of text data.', 'example': 'An example of a LLM is GPT-3, which can generate human-like text based on the input provided.'}

+Please refer to :doc:`output_parsers` for a more comprehensive guide on the `Parser` components.

-Switch model client
+Switch the model_client
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Also, did you notice that we have already switched to use models from `OpenAI` in the above example?
+Also, did you notice that we have already switched to using models from `OpenAI` in the above example?
-This is how easy to switch the model client in the Generator, making it a truly model-agnostic component.
+This demonstrates how easy it is to switch the `model_client` in the Generator, making it a truly model-agnostic component.
 We can even use :class:`ModelClientType<core.types.ModelClientType>` to switch the model client without handling multiple imports.

 .. code-block:: python